utevo/Athletes-rolodex/README.md

-# Athletes-rolodex
+# Rolodex
-📇 Rolodex with the greatest athletes!
+📇 Rolodex as Single Page Application written in React.